Blog/NotesConcept

 CORS is a mechanism that allows servers to specify which domains are permitted to access their resources.
 By including specific HTTP headers in their responses, servers can control and restrict access to their data.

-All the major browsers uses this mechanism to provide access across domains and uses HTTP HEADERs to determine whether to allow or restrict the access from one domain to another.
+All the major browsers use this mechanism to provide access across domains and use HTTP headers to determine whether to allow or restrict access from one domain to another.

 How CORS work?